shocnt/workshop-apjsme/index.rst

 .. _ssh_key:

-Sample SSH Key for all albs
+Sample SSH Key for all labs
 +++++++++++++++++++++++++++

 - Private key